privacygmail cleanupemail security

 • Your emails are never uploaded to any third-party servers

-• All analysis happens on your personal computer
+• All analysis happens on your own computer

 • Zero server storage of your email data